Amarjeet2623/SmartHire/README.md

 *   **Database:** Firebase Firestore is used as the NoSQL database.
 It stores user account information, links to uploaded resumes (stored possibly in Firebase Storage or locally), parsed resume content, analysis scores, generated resume data, and job matching results.

 ## User Workflow 📊
-A typical user interaction with IntelliHire follows these steps:
+A typical user interaction with SmartHire follows these steps:

 1.  **Authentication:**
     *   New users sign up for an account.